Libu: Early history

-Ramesses III defeated the Libyans in the 5th year of his reign, but six years later the Libyans joined the Meshwesh and invaded the western Delta and were defeated again.
+Ramesses III defeated the Libyans in the 5th year of his reign, but six years later the Libyans joined the Meshwesh and invaded the western Delta and were defeated once again.

 This name Libu was taken over by the Greeks of Cyrenaica, who co-existed with them.
 Geographically, the name of this tribe was adopted by the Greeks for "Cyrenaica" as well as for northwestern Africa in general.

 In the neo-Punic inscriptions, Libu was written as Lby for the masculine noun, and Lbt for the feminine noun of Libyan.
 The name supposedly was used as an ethnic name in those inscriptions.

 Great Chiefs of the Libu

 In the Western Nile Delta, some time during the 22nd Dynasty of Egypt flourished a realm of the Libu led by "Great Chiefs of the Libu".
 Those rulers soon formed a dynasty, and they often had local "Chiefs of the Ma(shuash)" as their subordinates.
 The dynasty culminated with the chiefdom of Tefnakht who, despite holding both the titles of "Great Chief of the Libu" and of "Chief of the Ma" at Sais, was more probably of Egyptian ethnicity rather than either Libu or Ma.
 Later, Tefnakht claimed for himself even the pharaonic titles, founding the 24th Dynasty.

-Here follows the succession of the known "Great Chiefs of the Libu".
+Below lists the succession of the known "Great Chiefs of the Libu".
 They used to date their monuments following the regnal years of the contemporary pharaoh of the 22nd Dynasty.